gariza90/MyVaults/000 Inbox/For Smarter Decisions, Empower your Employees - Extracted Annotations.md

 > "While these are not the biggest or most complicated decisions organizations make, their frequency means that their cumulative impact can be significant." ([Smet et al :8](zotero://open-pdf/library/items/6II67KLT?page=3))

-Decisiones delegadas.
+**Decisiones delegadas**.
 No son las decisiones más complicadas, pero por su frecuencia su impacto acumulativo puede ser significativo. ([note on p.8](zotero://open-pdf/library/items/6II67KLT?page=3))

 > "The key to achieving better delegated decisions is to empower employees by developing their managerial capabilities to give them the authority or power to act." ([Smet et al :8](zotero://open-pdf/library/items/6II67KLT?page=3))